Free no-obligation site survey · Nationwide coverage Contact Us

 • Cut-edge corrosion and failed laps on metal cladding and roof sheets

-Not all damp is the same, and treating it as if it is leads to recurring problems.
-Understanding which type you are dealing with is the first step, and it is exactly what an exterior damp proofing survey is designed to establish.
-We will always tell you honestly if the issue sits outside exterior coating work, for example internal rising damp that needs a specialist damp proof course rather than weatherproofing.
+Not all damp is the same, and treating it as if it were leads to recurring problems.
+Working out which type you have is the first step, and it is what the survey is for.
+We will tell you plainly if the trouble sits outside exterior coating work, for instance rising damp that wants an internal damp proof course rather than weatherproofing.

-• Penetrating damp: water tracking horizontally through walls, render, pointing or roofing, often the focus of exterior weatherproofing
+• Penetrating damp: water tracking sideways through walls, render, pointing or roofing.
+This is the exterior work we are set up for.

-• Rising damp: ground moisture drawn up through the base of a wall, usually requiring an internal damp proof course or tanking specialist
+• Rising damp: ground moisture drawn up the base of a wall, usually needing an internal damp proof course or tanking specialist.

-• Condensation: internal moisture meeting cold surfaces, normally a ventilation and heating issue rather than a coating one
+• Condensation: internal moisture meeting cold surfaces, normally a ventilation and heating matter rather than a coating one.

-Left unchecked, persistent damp does more than stain a wall.
-It can soften plaster, encourage mould, and over time contribute to wet rot or dry rot in any nearby timber, which is why addressing the water source quickly matters on a working commercial site.
+Left alone, persistent damp does more than stain a wall.
+It softens plaster, feeds mould, and over time leads to wet or dry rot in nearby timber, which is why getting at the water source quickly matters on a working site.

 Our work is exterior and survey-led.
-Once the cause of penetrating damp is identified, we treat it at source so the building envelope sheds water properly again, rather than masking the symptom.
-That often means repairing the fabric first, then applying a breathable weatherproof coating that keeps driving rain out while letting the wall release trapped moisture.
+Once the cause of penetrating damp is found, we treat it at source so the envelope sheds water properly again, rather than mask the symptom.
+Often that means repairing the fabric first, then applying a breathable weatherproof coating that keeps driving rain out while letting the wall release trapped moisture.

-We are clear about the coat, repair or replace decision.
-If a coating will genuinely solve the damp, we will say so.
-If a wall or roof is too far gone and needs replacing, we will tell you that too rather than sell a treatment that will not last.
+We are clear about the coat, repair or replace call.
+If a coating will genuinely sort the damp, we will say so.
+If a wall or roof is too far gone and wants replacing, we will tell you that too rather than sell a treatment that will not hold.

 Specification